biannak6288/github-tutorial/README.md

     ```
     cd ~/workspace
     ```
-3. next, type:
+3. Next, type:
     ```
     mkdir and (the name you gave your first repository on github when making it)
     ```
     ```
     for example: mkdir first-repo
     ```
-4. go inside of your repository by typing:
+4. Go inside of your repository by typing:
     ```
     cd (name of your repository)
     ```